parasagrawal71/api-documenter/README.md

 ### Features

-- Authentication and Authorization
+- Login/Register
+- Manage user access
-- Create microservice-bases APIs
+- Add and manage APIs based on microservices.
 - API documentation
 - API client
 - Save examples
-- Environment
+- Environment variables
 - Organize APIs in folders and subfolders
--
+- Simple navigation from the sidebar

 <p align="right">(<a href="#top">Back to top</a>)</p>